 Happy Tuesday!
 It’s a beautiful day and I’m working on several projects – all at once!!!
 It’s a problem I call decorating attention deficit disorder!!!
 I begin one project, then move on to another, then move on to another, and then I circle back to the first!
 On and on I go!
-One project that I did finish is this easy wire vine or Angel Vine topiary.
+One project that I did finish is this easy wire vine, or Angel Vine, topiary.

-I love this wire vines and they are so easy to grow!
-They are absolutely perfect for a topiary!
-And, I found these ones at my local garden center with other annual vines for planters.
-Back in the early years of my blog I found a wire vine topiary and used it on my spring fireplace mantel.
+I love these delicate wire vines and they are so easy to grow!
+They are absolutely perfect for a topiary because of their climbing nature!
+I found these ones at my local garden center with other annual vines for summer planters.Back in the early years of my blog, I used the wire vine topiary (shown above) on my spring mantel.
 That topiary used a round grapevine form for the wire vine to climb around.
 The angel vine topiary that I’m going to show you how to make today is an open circle!

 *This post contains some affiliate links for your convenience.
 Please see my complete disclosure statement HERE.